-Wildlife the Ngorongoro Crater offers some of the best game viewing in all the National Parks of Tanzania. it has a rich variety of resident birds and animals that make the area their home.
-Its varied habitats support between 30.000-40.000 animals most of the year.
-In the crater the mandusi and gorogor swamps are areas of marshland, the lerai forest is dominated by yellow barked acacia trees, and in the centre is Lake Magadi, a soda lake, often visited by flocks of flamingo’s.
-The rainy season lasts from November through to May, with the dry season running from June through to October.
+In the crater, the Mandi and grog or swamps are areas of marshland, the legal forest is dominated by yellow barked acacia trees and in the center, and there is Lake Magadi, a soda lake, often visited by flocks of flamingos.
+The rainy season lasts from November through May, with the dry season running from June through October.
 June and July are the coldest months of the year.
 The rim of the crater is often shrouded in dense cloud.

 The Masai word Serengeti means endless plains, which is a perfect description of this magnificent area of over 6000 square miles.
 Arguably the most famous destination for safaris in Africa, the vast, open plains of the Serengeti epitomize, are for many, what Africa is all about.
 In the Serengeti National Park, the grasslands are roamed by millions of wildebeests, zebras, and others, while being stalked by some of the continent’s fiercest predators, the mighty lion, the leopard, and the cheetah.